Subscribe to the Moving to Portland Newsletter

 Parks and Gardens in the Neighborhood

-• Reservoirs There are stairs leading down to Reservoir3 and walkers are allowed to hike around the reservoir which is about a quarter-mile in length.
-The reservoirs are a historic district.
+• Reservoirs There are stairs leading down to Reservoir 3 and walkers are allowed to hike around the reservoir which is about a quarter-mile in length.

 These are the attractions all within the area of the International Rose Garden:

-• International Rose Garden With over 8,000 rose plantings, the garden attracts about 750,000 visitors annually.
-Many come to the Rose Garden to marry and to have their wedding pictures taken.
-The Rose Garden offers a magnificent view point overlooking the city and Cascade Range.
+• International Rose Garden With over 10,000 rose plantings; the garden attracts a million visitors annually.
+Many come to the Rose Garden to walk among the roses, others to marry, and some just to have their wedding pictures taken after the ceremony.
+The Rose Garden offers a magnificent view point overlooking downtown Portland and Mt.
+Hood in the Cascade Range.

-• Rose Garden Store Portland's very own rose-themed specialty shop.
-In order to qualify to be in the shop, each piece of merchandise must "look like a rose, smell like a rose, taste like a rose, have a rose on it, hold a rose in it, or be for or about growing roses."
+• Rose Garden Store Portland’s very own rose-themed specialty shop.
+To qualify to be in the shop, each piece of merchandise must “look like a rose, smell like a rose, taste like a rose, have a rose on it, hold a rose in it, or be for or about growing roses.”

 • Children Playground The popular, accessible play area (sand boxes, swings, jungle jims, etc.) was built in 1995 by the Portland Rotary Club.
 It is located just around the corner from the International Rose Garden and on the original site of the Oregon Zoo.